CS5008Fall2025/midterm-report-zembug/README.md

 | Iterative | $O(n)$ | $O(1)$ |
 | Dynamic Programming | $O(n)$ | $O(n)$ |

+Recursive Approach

 With the recursive approach, the Big O notation is $O(2^n)$, representing exponential time.
+This can be expressed with the recurrence relation:

+$$T(n) = T(n-1) + T(n-2) + O(1)$$

 Each call to $F(n)$, the nth Fibonacci number, generates two additional calls: $F(n-1)$ and $F(n-2)$.
-This recursive branching continues until the base cases are reached, producing a tree like structure of calls.
-As a result, the number of operations increases exponentially with $n$, and many values are recomputed multiple times.
-For space it uses $O(n)$.
-That’s because each time the function calls itself, it adds a new layer to the call stack.
-These layers build up until the base case is reached, and the total number of active calls depends on how deep the recursion goes.
-Since the depth increases with the input size, memory usage grows linearly with $n$.
+This branching continues until the base cases are reached, creating a binary recursion tree.
+Each level of the tree roughly doubles the number of calls, and the tree’s height is $n$.
+The total number of nodes in such a tree is proportional to $2^n$, which leads to the exponential time complexity.
+[8]

+For space, the algorithm uses $O(n)$ because each recursive call adds a new layer to the call stack.
+The maximum depth of recursion equals $n$, so memory usage grows linearly with the input size.
 [5]

 Recursive pseudocode:
 ```text